on

 Implement method

-string getName() overrides INameable.getName
+string getName() overrides INameable.getNamewith bodythis.fooRef.name;. -

 Implement method

-.
+SProperty getNameProperty() overrides INameable.getNamePropertywith bodynull;.
 MPS' error checking code will handle this gracefully, and mark the whole concept with a red squiggly line; that’s completely fine in this case, as our concept renders only as the referenced name.

 -

-The hardest part is the required discipline never to access INamedConcept.name
+The hardest part is the required discipline never to access INamedConcept.name directly.

-Instead, use INameable.getName()
+Instead, use INameable.getName() (and INameable.getNameProperty() in constraint checks).

-Every now and then, search for all references to INamedConcept.name
+Every now and then, search for all references to INamedConcept.name and replace them appropriately.

-method) for other highly common, shared, and uniformly processed attributes.
+We can use the same pattern (modulo the getNameProperty() method) for other highly common, shared, and uniformly processed attributes.

 About Niko Stotz